 And this is how the stand-up vs sit down PWC or Jet ski vs Waverunner arguments began.

-When it comes to luxury yachts charter, three notable brands of recreational watercraft are almost always available onboard: Jet Ski, Waverunner, and Sea-Doo.
+When it comes to luxury yacht charter, three notable brands of recreational watercraft are almost always available onboard: Jet Ski, Waverunner, and Sea-Doo.

 Let’s find out which one is best for you.